 In general, if taxpayers do not pay their tax by the due date or engage with the ATO by the due date to work out a payment plan, GIC will be applied to any unpaid amounts.
 GIC is automatically calculated on a daily compounding basis on the amount outstanding and added to taxpayers' accounts periodically.
+The rate of GIC is revised every quarter and is calculated using the 90-day Bank Accepted Bill rate and an uplift factor of 7%.
+The GIC annual rate for the October to December 2023 quarter is 11.15%.

-The ATO is also legally required by law to use any credits or refunds taxpayers become entitled to, to pay off any debt that is owed (including any debts that are "on hold") by way of offsetting.
+In addition to GIC being applied to unpaid debts, the ATO is also legally required by law to use any credits or refunds taxpayers become entitled to, to pay off any debt that is owed (including any debts that are "on hold") by way of offsetting.
 This includes any refund that individuals may receive in relation to income tax, and any GST refunds that businesses may receive.
+The ATO notes there are very limited circumstances in which it has the discretion not to offset a debt, such as where there is serious financial hardship.